piku235/JungiThemeBundle/Resources/doc/theme-tags.md

 }
 ```

-As you see there isn't required to write a lot of code to get proper working tag.
+As you see there isn't required to write a lot of code to get a proper working tag.
 Of course the tag above does not do
 anything special, but you can write more complex tags.

 ### Register created tag